For Yahoo! BB users in Japan....

 The process for cancellation follows the following steps:

-3. Receive a letter from Yahoo!
+2. Receive a letter from Yahoo!
 BB requesting your desired ending date and reason for ending service.

 The bottom portion of the letter has the following form.
-Please fill in the information as shown in the example:
+Please fill in the information as shown in the example: The actual form has changed so it will not look like the below.
+We're working on changing the image.
+Sorry it's not correct yet.
+Suggest seeking help from a Japanese to complete the form when you get it.

 Image of Yahoo!
 BB cancellation form